sirfonzie/INF2004_LAB3/README.md

 ## **ULTRASONIC HC-SR04P**

-Of course, let's delve deeper into the **Operation** section of the HC-SR04 ultrasonic sensor and provide a more detailed and refined explanation:

-### HC-SR04 Operation:

 1. **Initiation**:
    To initiate a measurement, a short high pulse, typically around 10 microseconds in duration, is applied to the "Trigger" pin of the HC-SR04 module.
 This signal prompts the module to prepare for an ultrasonic detection sequence.
 2. **Ultrasonic Pulse Emission**: